MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/analyze-your-data-with-excel-templates.md

 ---
-title: "Analyze your data with Excel templates for Dynamics 365 Customer Engagement | MicrosoftDocs" ms.custom: "" ms.date: 09/30/2017
+title: "Analyze your data with Excel templates for Dynamics 365 for Customer Engagement | MicrosoftDocs" ms.custom: "" ms.date: 09/30/2017
 ms.reviewer: ""